 Conformance

-Three conformance levels define what it means to claim that a system implements ATR.
-Each level has an associated test suite published as YAML fixtures in the repository.
+Conformance is what lets a rule written in Taipei run unchanged on an engine in Seattle.
+Three levels define what it means to claim a system implements ATR — so that any conforming engine evaluates the same rule the same way.
+Each level has a test suite published as YAML fixtures in the repository; conformance is demonstrated, not asserted.

 L1 Engine Conformance Normative

-An L1 engine MUST parse every rule that validates against spec/atr-schema.yaml, MUST evaluate detection.conditions with the semantics defined in §3.5, and MUST honor scan_target and status semantics.
+An L1 engine is what makes the format portable.
+It MUST parse every rule that validates against spec/atr-schema.yaml, MUST evaluate detection.conditions with the semantics defined in §3.5, and MUST honor scan_target and status semantics — so that the same rule yields the same verdict regardless of who wrote the engine.
 L1 engines MAY refuse rules outside their declared scan_target.

 L2 Publisher Conformance Normative